duckfist/MM2Random/readme.txt

 - Weapon Behavior: Movement properties and ammo usage of each weapon are changed.

-- Boss Weaknesses (CHAOS MODE): The damage done by each weapon against each boss is changed.
+- Boss Weaknesses: The damage done by each weapon against each boss is changed.
 Two Robot Masters take 2x damage from Buster.
 Every Robot Master will have a primary weakness and secondary weakness.
 Damage values are, on average, lower than in vanilla Mega Man 2.

-- Boss Weaknesses (EASY MODE): The damage done by each weapon against each Robot Master is shuffled, so that all weapons remain as effective as in Mega Man 2.
-Wily 2 and Wily 4 boss remain unchanged.

 - Boss AI: Properties of Robot Master attack patterns are changed.